neoclide/coc-rls/Readme.md

 - `"rust.wait_to_build"`:

-  Time in milliseconds between receiving a change notification and starting build.,  default: `1500`
+  Time in milliseconds between receiving a change notification and starting build.,  default: `null`

 - `"rust.show_warnings"`: